glennsalter/DataQuery/README.md

 Benefits:
 - This speeds up the process as we don't have to open the browser for every request
+- We only have to make a GET request with the existing cookies

 Runtime logs:
 ```